ibm-cloud-docs/cloud-object-storage-cli-plugin/cloud-object-storage-cli-reference.md

 ## Installation and configuration
 {: #ic-installation}

-The plug-in is compatible with Windows, Linux, and macOS operating systems that run on 64-bit processors.
+The plug-in is compatible with Windows, Linux, and macOS platforms that run on 64-bit processors.

 Install the plug-in by using the `plugin install` command.